stylesuxx/generator-react-webpack-redux/README.md

 - `npm run dist`: Create the packed version

 ## Contribute
-Contributions are welcomed.
+Contributions are welcome.
 If you find something is missing or there are errors hidden somewhere, feel free to add a new issue.

+If you want to submit a pull request please to so from and against the *develop* branch.

 ### Running Tests
 `npm test` or `node node_modules/.bin/mocha`